benthamite/portfolio-optimiser/README.md

 - Input asset tickers to fetch historical data.
 - Calculate expected return, standard deviation, and correlation matrix.
-- Display the efficient frontier.
+- Display the efficient frontier with the max Sharpe ratio portfolio.
 - Download the efficient frontier data as a CSV.
 - Editable start dates for historical data.
 - Display and edit asset returns, volatility, and correlation matrix.